-SpaceX in Texas: Promise in the heavens, tension on Earth
+Big launch for SpaceX, but promise aloft comes with tension in Texas

 Why We Wrote ThisA story focused on

-As SpaceX transforms the Gulf Coast towns near its Starbase launch site, Texas is becoming more than ever the capital of the private space industry.
-For locals the excitement and innovation is matched with concern's for the area's unique ecosystem.
+As SpaceX transforms the Gulf Coast towns near its Starbase launch site, Texas is fast becoming the capital of the private space industry.
+For locals the excitement and innovation blend with concerns for the area's unique ecosystem.

 For decades, this area has been a destination for those searching for soothing waves, fresh fish, and glimpses of rare birds.
 Now, it's about to become something else: a gateway to the cosmos.
 Starting next year, SpaceX wants to launch as many as two 5,000-ton rockets per month from its Starbase facility in Boca Chica.